-- When the principal learns that a student is the subject of a court decree which restricts the placement or contact of either parent with the child, a request shall be given to the parent who maintains primary physical placement of the child to submit a copy of the court decree.
-Alternatively, a letter from an officer of the court stating the requirements of the court in this manner will suffice. - If a court has issued an order affecting the physical placement of a child pursuant to Wis.
+When a student is the subject of a court decree which restricts the placement or contact of a parent with the child, a request shall be given to the parent who maintains primary physical placement to submit a copy of the court decree.
+Alternatively, a letter from an officer of the court stating the requirements of the court in this manner will suffice.

+If a court has issued an order affecting the physical placement of a child pursuant to Wis.
 Stat.
 767.24 (or a comparable statute of another state), copies of the student progress reports shall be issued to both parents in conformity with Wis.
 Stat.
 118.125 (2) (a) unless one parent has been denied periods of physical placement with the child by the court under Wis.
 Stat.
 767.24(4), in which case, no student information will be provided to the parent who has been denied periods of physical placement, in conformity with Wis.
 Stat.
 118.125 (2) (m).